 The Campton Hills Police Department’s K-9 Unit was created in 2019.
-The unit is supervised by the Deputy Chief.
-Currently the unit has one officer and one dual-purpose patrol K-9 assigned.
-Koda is a male German Shepherd from Czechoslovakia who works and lives with his handler, Ofc.
+The unit is supervised by his handler Sgt.
+Levand.
+Currently, the unit has one officer and one dual-purpose patrol K-9 assigned.
+Koda is a male German Shepherd from Czechoslovakia who works and lives with Sgt.
 Levand.
 The K-9 Unit is 100% funded by the generous support of the community and no Village tax dollars are used to sustain the program.
 Koda is by far, the most recognized and requested officer in the department.

 Check out our fundraiser or follow Koda on Instagram @policek9koda.

 Over the last year the K-9 Unit has assisted with 32 calls for service, including lost/missing persons, narcotic searches, violent offender tracks, crowd control and suicidal subjects.
 The K-9 Unit has aided 12 outside agencies.